-The constraints of the current network for wheelchair access, and people with disabilities include:
+The constraints of the current network for wheelchair access, and people with existing disabilities include:

-steep terrain (due to topography) and/or surface material of many tracks, which make them unusable for those with limited mobility like the Khandallah Park entrance to the start of the climb to Mount Kaukau - start off as a sealed pathway and end up a steep walking track with steps - conflict of use on some paths, for example walkers, runners and mountain bikes - poor design, for example exit and entry points - poor and inconsistent signage.
+- steep terrain (due to topography) and/or surface material of many tracks makes them unusable for those with limited mobility.
+The cost to rectify this will mean some areas will always remain inaccessible to some people with disabilities - inconsistent standards, for example some tracks like the Khandallah Park entrance to the start of the climb to Mount Kaukau - start off as a sealed pathway and end up a steep walking track with steps - conflict of use on some paths, for example walkers, runners and mountain bikes - poor design, for example exit and entry points - poor and inconsistent signage.